eganlau/real-time-sam2/README.md

 - **External webcam auto-detection** (prefers external over built-in)
 - **Both library and CLI** for maximum flexibility

 > **Note**: This implementation adapts SAM2's `VideoPredictor` for real-time streaming by maintaining a frame buffer.
-SAM2 was originally designed for batch video processing, so this streaming adapter accumulates frames and periodically manages the buffer for optimal performance.
+SAM2 was originally designed for batch video processing, so this streaming adapter accumulates frames.
+For typical webcam sessions (a few minutes), memory usage is manageable.
+For longer sessions, use the Reset (R) key to clear the buffer.

 ## Project Structure